r509/r509-ca-http/README.md

 ### GET /1/crl/:ca/get

-Get the most recently generate CRL for the given ```:ca```.

-A new CRL is generated when a certificate is revoked or unrevoked, or if you explicitly generate it.
+Deprecated; will be removed in a future version.
+Use generate instead.

 ### GET /1/crl/:ca/generate

-Explicitly generate and get a new CRL for the given ```:ca```.
+Generate and get a new CRL for the given ```:ca```.

 ### POST /1/certificate/issue